Corsica Cap Corse

 B, L, D included

-We drive (1 hr) to enjoy a morning’s walk along the Sentier des Douaniers with views to Elba, the site of Napoleon’s first exile, passing an isolated church before descending into a charming seaside village for lunch.
-We continue our exploration of the villages of the famous Cap Corse, stopping for perhaps an ice cream at a small harbour before returning to our hotel mid-afternoon to rest before dinner at a local establishment.
+We drive (1 hr) to enjoy a morning’s walk along the Sentier des Douaniers with views to the Italian island of Capraia, passing a sandy beach and an isolated church before descending into a charming seaside village for lunch.
+We return to our hotel mid-afternoon to rest before dinner.

 DAY 3